Youssef-Alaa/besu-ethereum-reloader/readme.md

   CONNECTIVITY_TIMEOUT: 10000, // in milliseconds, a timeout to terminate the connection trail to the node
   BESO_NODE_URL: 'http://0.0.0.0:8545', // BESO Ethereum URL
   TIMEOUT_TO_RESUME: 300000, // in milliseconds, as stop script may take some time so I create timeout until stop script done to resume the node.
-  STOP_SCRIPT_PATH: '../../../../stop.sh', // relative to this index.js inside this application
-  RESUME_SCRIPT_PATH: '../../../../resume.sh', // relative to to this index.js inside this application
 }
 ```